 The reason that the fall colors are delayed in this part of the state is that the leaves begin to change inland first and then stretch out to the lakeshores.

-In 2022, the fall colors in West Michigan are expected to peak during the third and fourth weeks of October.
+In 2023, the fall colors in West Michigan are expected to peak during the middle of October.

 Southwest Michigan Fall Color Viewing Locations